abinit/abinit/doc/mkdocs-tutorials/tddft.md

     Triplet Delta_u   :  8.89    8.82     8.88
     Triplet Sigma_u-  :  9.72    9.63     9.67

 Our calculation is based on pseudopotentials, while Casida's calculation is an all-electron one.
-This fact might account for the 0.1-0.2 eV discrepancy between both calculations (it is of course the user's responsability to test the influence of different pseudopotentials on his/her calculations).
+This fact might account for the 0.1-0.2 eV discrepancy between both calculations (it is of course the user's responsibility to test the influence of different pseudopotentials on his/her calculations).
 The agreement with experimental data is on the order of 0.2 eV, with the exception of the Triplet Pi_g state (0.4 eV).
 In particular, we note that LDA/TDLDA is